-Finally, in accordance with procedures adopted by the committee, a memorandum from the enforcement staff to the Office of the Committees on Infractions is attached to this letter.
-In that memorandum, the enforcement staff called attention to a factual error it noted in the draft of the infractions decision.
+Finally, in accordance with procedures adopted by the committee, a memorandum from the enforcement staff to the OCOI is attached to this letter.
+In that memorandum, the enforcement staff called attention to a factual errors it noted in the draft of the infractions decision.
 The infractions decision has been clarified to only address the value of inducements provided by the assistant coach, rather than the total value of benefits received by the prospect.